-June 25-29, 2017 | Duke University
+June 24-29, 2018 | Duke University

-Working in small groups, participants will begin to develop a lesson plan or activity integrating workshop content.
-Work-time will be allocated throughout the program for research and writing the draft of the lesson or classroom activity.
-Participants will continue to work on their resource after the workshop has completed, and will submit the final draft of their curricular resource within a month following the workshop.
+Working in small groups, participants will begin to develop a thematic lesson plan or activity integrating workshop content.
+Time will be allocated at the end of the program for research and drafting of the lesson or classroom activity.
+Participants will continue to work on their resource after the workshop has completed, and will submit the final draft of their curricular resource within a month following the institute.